edhassett-tech/HCP-Momentum/docs/PRD_Momentum.md

 Two facts from the funnel data shape the bet:

 * **Breadth of feature usage predicts conversion** (number of *unique* features tried), while depth does not.
 So the job is to route Pros to the *right several* activation steps quickly, not to push volume on any one.
-* **~50% of trial-to-paid conversions happen on day one.** So personalization has to land in the first session, not via a drip over two weeks.
+* **~50% of trial-to-paid conversions happen on day one.** So momentum has to land in the first session, not via a drip over two weeks.

 The lever: capture the Pro's goal as free-form input, use AI to interpret it, and use that interpretation to drive a focused, relevant activation path that gets them to value fast — on day one.